New Watch

 New Watch («Новый Дозор») is a fantasy novel by the Russian writer Sergei Lukyanenko.

 The novel is the fifth in a series that includes Night Watch, Day Watch, Twilight Watch, Last Watch and Sixth Watch.
 The series revolves around two opposing supernatural groups (known as "Others"): the Night Watch, an organization dedicated to policing the actions of the Dark Others — and the Day Watch, which polices the actions of the Light Others.

-New Watch was sent to the publishing house in January 2012, with release to the Russian market in summer 2012.
-New Watch was published in English on May 2, 2013 (ISBN 0434022314 Publisher: William Heinemann, 2013), in UK Only.
+New Watch was published in summer 2012 in Russia.
+New Watch was published in English on May 2, 2013 (ISBN 0434022314 Publisher: William Heinemann, 2013), in the UK.
 Scheduled release for the US is April 2014.

 Structure and style

 New Watch has the typical structure of the Watch novels, excluding Day Watch.
 New Watch is divided into three stories - "Vague objectives", "Troublous times" and "Vague deeds".
 Each story begins with a prologue followed by eight numbered chapters and, changing the usual structure, without an epilogue.
 Except for the prologues, the events of each story are written in a first person narrative using the voice of the Higher Magician character Anton Gorodetsky, a member of the Night Watch.
 Events in each of the prologues are written in a third person narrative.
 The entire novel is written in the past tense.